Squirrel…or rather, Bunny

 Did the Easter bunny hop by your house this morning?
-All the Easter talk today made me think about two of my boys who had difficulty with “hopping” issues.
-Our fourth son, Max, had attention concerns when he was younger.
+All this Easter talk today made me think about two of my boys who had difficulty with “hopping” issues when they were younger.
+Our fourth son had difficulty paying attention.
 He’d regularly “hop” from one thought to a completely different one without skipping a beat.
-Our second born, Micah, had difficulty remaining still.
-He was hyperactive and physically “hopped” all over the place.
+Our second child struggled when he had to remaining still.
+With his proclivity for activity, he physically “hopped” all over the place.

-When working with children who have these challenges, remember that the external world has a huge impact on their internal behaviors.
-The more chaotic, loud or unstructured the environment, the harder it will be for them to self-regulate behaviors.
-So slow down, model a calm state and – since auditory information often gets lost in a sea of never-ending words – say what you need to say in the fewest words possible.
+When working with children who have these challenges, remember that the external world has a big impact on internal behaviors.
+The more chaotic, loud, or unstructured the environment, the harder it is for them to self-regulate behaviors.
+So slow down, model a calm state – and since auditory information often gets lost in a sea of never-ending words – say what you need to say in the fewest words possible.

-In the world we live in, very few individuals focus on any one thing for long periods of time.
-We change activities as quickly as we change channels on the television.
-This means issues of inattention and hyperactivity are probably going to continue to plague our youth for years to come.
-The good news is that as kids’ behavioral needs change, so too can adult responses.
-I’m living proof of that – and now have two older, calm boys who regularly remind me of this fact through their behaviors.
+Given the fast-paced world we live in, very few individuals slow down to focus on any one thing for long periods of time.
+We change activities as quickly as scroll through the screens on our phone.
+This means issues of inattention and hyperactivity are probably going to continue to plague our kids for years to come.
+The good news is that these behaviors do often settling out with time.
+Trust me; I have two boys as living proof.

 Hoppy Easter, friends.